dward2/BME547/Assignments/TSHTestDataConversion/README.md

-# Dictionary and JSON Assignment
+# TSH Test Data Conversion

 ## Set-up
 Hypothroidism and hyperthyroidism are conditions where the thyroid gland